scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

   minimum, desired, and maximum number of virtual CPUs and let AWS Batch select and manage the EC2 instances.

-:code:`Knot` uses sensible defaults for the job definition and compute environment parameters so that the casual user may never need to concern themselves with selecting an instance type or specifying an AMI.
-More advanced users can control their jobs' memory requirements, instance types, or AMIs.
+:code:`Knot` uses job definition and compute environment defaults conservative enough to run most simple jobs, with the goal of minimizing errors due to insufficient resources.
+The casual user may never need to concern themselves with selecting an instance type or specifying an AMI.
+Users who want to minimize costs by specifying the minimum sufficient resources or users who need additional resources for intensive jobs can control their jobs' memory requirements, instance types, or AMIs.
 This might be necessary if the jobs require special hardware (e.g. GPGPU computing) or if the user wants more fine-grained control over which resources are launched.

+One of the most complex aspects of AWS is its permissions model.
+Here, we assume that the user has the permissions needed to run AWS Batch in the console.
+We also provide users with the minimal necessary permissions in the documentation.

 Finally, :code:`Knot` exposes AWS resource tags to the user so that they can assign metadata to each created resource.
 This facilitates